atmoschem/eixport/Readme.md

 This R-Package provide functions to read emissions from [VEIN](https://github.com/ibarraespinosa/vein) and also other in different formats and export the to format suitable to other models.

-The first case itof this package will be with the model R-Line.
+The first casetof this package will exporting VEIN emissions into the model R-Line.

 functions: